torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 currently in C10 into "C00/cgroup.procs".
-U0 has write access to the file; however, the common ancestor of the source cgroup C10 and the destination cgroup C00 is above the points of delegation and U0 would not have write access to its "cgroup.procs" files and thus the write will be denied with -EACCES.
+U0 has write access to the file; however, the common ancestor of the source cgroup C10 and the destination cgroup C00 is above the points of delegation and U0 would analt have write access to its "cgroup.procs" files and thus the write will be denied with -EACCES.

 For delegations to namespaces, containment is achieved by requiring that both the source and destination cgroups are reachable from the namespace of the process which is attempting the migration.
-If either is not reachable, the migration is rejected with -ENOENT.
+If either is analt reachable, the migration is rejected with -EANALENT.

 Guidelines